Predictive Aggregate Measurement

 Predictive Aggregate Measurement (PAM) is an innovative approach to mobile campaign attribution, designed for performance marketers navigating today’s complex, privacy-focused mobile measurement world.

-The latest advancement in our suite of mobile measurement solutions, PAM is designed to navigate the complexities of today's changing privacy landscape while expanding attribution coverage.
+PAM is designed to navigate the complexities of today's changing privacy landscape while still expanding attribution coverage.

 By utilizing our predictive modeling tools alongside strict privacy protocols, PAM helps safeguard user privacy while also providing marketers with the most granular and effective reporting methodology available for each unique situation.